kocur4d/canvas-render-demo/README.md

 ### How does it work

-Input data in are the rectangles
+The input data consists of rectangles described in the following format:

 ```
   {